microsoft/datashaper/javascript/schema/docs/schema.api.md

     RowNumber = "row_number"
 }

-// Warning: (ae-missing-release-tag) "WorkflowJson" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "WorkflowDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface WorkflowJson {
+export interface WorkflowDefinition {
     $schema?: string;
     description?: string;
     input?: string[];
     name?: string;
     output: Array<OutputPortBinding>;
-    steps?: StepJson[];
+    steps?: StepDefinition[];
 }

 // (No @packageDocumentation comment for this package)